gcapu/cheatsheets-1/cheatsheets/tailwind.md

   - sizing
   - typography
 intro: |
   A quick reference for the [Tailwind CSS](https://tailwindcss.com/) utility-first framework.
 This guide covers the most common classes.
+AI Generated.
 ---

 See also: [Tailwind for Beginners](./tailwind-for-beginners)